spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/total-rewards/benefits/general-and-entity-benefits/singapore-pte-ltd/index.html.md

 ## Life Insurance

-GitLab offers company paid [Group Term Life](https://drive.google.com/file/d/1yffWuxwXD_GGzs2MCbA9xgAbgAb4JC3S/view?usp=sharing) through SingLife with AVIVA.
+GitLab offers company paid Group Term Life through SingLife with AVIVA.
 Coverage is sum insured $500,000 SGD per member.

+**Underwriting**:  Members are automatically coverd up to the Free Cover Limit of $150,000 SGD.
+In order to recieve the full coverage of $500,000 SGD, team members must complete medical underwriting requirements.
+Underwriting forms will be sent directly to the team member from Aviva during enrollment.

-For more information on the Life Insurance plan, please refer to slides 27-29 of the [Singapore Benefits Deck](https://drive.google.com/file/d/1GxTHZ4jXcUSzkk76UqsT5hZqlJPO3cMJ/view?usp=sharing)
+For more details on the coverage of the Life Insurance plan, please refer to slides 27-29 of the [Singapore Benefits Deck](https://drive.google.com/file/d/1GxTHZ4jXcUSzkk76UqsT5hZqlJPO3cMJ/view?usp=sharing)
+Please also view the [Singapore Benefits Aug 2022 Webinar](https://drive.google.com/file/d/1YPBgHMjZxjq82mYdMfsHYRmIvwcnZPU7/view?usp=sharing) for addtional information

 ## Group Personal Accident Insurance

 As of 1 Aug 2022, the Group Personal Accident plans will be covered by [Zurich](https://www.zurich.com/).
 Coverage is sum insured $500,000 SGD per member.
 Under the Zurich Personal Accident coverage, team members will also recieve extended benefits including ambulance cost coverage, emergency travel expenses, trauma counseling, and more.

 For more information on the Group Personal Accident insurance plan, please refer to slides 30-33, of the [Singapore Benefits Deck](https://drive.google.com/file/d/1GxTHZ4jXcUSzkk76UqsT5hZqlJPO3cMJ/view?usp=sharing)
+Please also view the [Singapore Benefits Aug 2022 Webinar](https://drive.google.com/file/d/1YPBgHMjZxjq82mYdMfsHYRmIvwcnZPU7/view?usp=sharing) for addtional information

 ## GitLab Singapore Pte Ltd Parental Leave